-This is my first time ordering a translation.
-What do I do?
+This is my first time ordering a professional translation.
+What should I do?

 I thought it would be cheaper.

 There are many low-cost translation agencies, often based in India and China that offer prices as low as one-third of mine.
 You can also expect an equivalent drop in quality, but it could be enough for your needs.
 There are also plenty of free translation sites, such as Google Translate, which could work for basic, quick, but less than accurate translations.